White Revolution

+However the revolution also aroused the antagonism of the Ulama (Islamic clergy) led by Ruhollah Khomeini, the future leader of the 1979 Islamic Revolution, who opposed the erosion of their traditional bases of power, and met with difficulties from a high failure rate for new farms and an exodus of agricultural workers to an alienating atomized life in the Iran's major cities.

 Reforms

 Mohammad Reza Shah had intended it to be a non-violent regeneration of Iranian society through economic and social reforms, with the ultimate long-term aim of transforming Iran into a global economic and industrial power.
 The Shah introduced economic concepts such as profit-sharing for workers and initiated massive government-financed heavy industry projects, as well as the nationalization of forests and pastureland.
 Most important, however, were the land reform programs which saw the traditional landed elites of Iran lose much of their influence and power.
 Nearly 90% of Iranian sharecroppers became landowners as a result.

 Socially, the platform granted women more rights and poured money into education, especially in the rural areas.
 A Literacy Corps was established, which allowed young men to fulfill their compulsory military service by working as village literacy teachers.

-The White Revolution consisted of 19 elements that were introduced over a period of 16 years, with the first 6 introduced on January 9, 1963, and put to a national referendum on January 26, 1963.
+The White Revolution consisted of 19 elements that were introduced over a period of 16 years, with the first 6 introduced on January 9, 1963, and put to a national referendum on January 26, 1963: